cloudcr0w/multi-tier-web-app/README.md

 ---

 This project highlights my ability to design and deploy cloud-based web applications and serves as a showcase of my skills in cloud computing, backend development, and AWS services.

+## Current Progress

+- [x] Backend hosted on EC2 and integrated with RDS.
+- [x] Static website hosted on S3 and distributed via CloudFront.
+- [x] Configured custom domain using Route 53.
+- [ ] Configuring subdomain `api.crow-project.click` with SSL and CloudFront.
+- [ ] Testing full functionality of the contact form and database integration.

+Stay tuned for updates as I complete the project!